michaelsinghurse/sales-tax-search/README.md

 the overhead of using a front-end framework.
 I knew at the outset that I was just going to have a few pages - the search page, an about page, and a login page - and I wanted each page to have the same header, background image, and footer.
-If I had separate html files for each of those pages, there would be a significant amount of code duplication.
-Instead, I chose to create one base html file and use client-side JavaScript to switch out the content of the `main` element in response to user navigation.
+If I had separate HTML files for each of those pages, there would be a significant amount of code duplication.
+Instead, I chose to create one base HTML file and use client-side JavaScript to switch out the content of the `main` element in response to user navigation.

 Let me illustrate how this works by considering the following two scenarios.